 - Probiotic Foods: Eating probiotic foods increases energy levels, supports cognitive function and promotes mental wellness.
 Some of the top probiotic foods include kefir, yogurt, kombucha, miso, raw cheese and fermented vegetables.
 In fact, a great way to consume probiotics is to drink kombucha every day because it also contains enzymes and B vitamins that boost your energy levels and helps to detoxify your body.

-2. Avoid Refined Carbohydrates and Sugars
+2. Limited or No Refined Carbohydrates and Sugars

 Have you ever wondered why you crave refined carbohydrates and sugars when you’re feeling sad?
 If you tend to reach for the cookies or potato chips in tough moments, it’s because high carbohydrates foods trigger a release of serotonin, a natural opioid that acts in the brain similarly to the drug opium.
 Although these foods are improving your mood for the moment, they are also leading to weight gain, issues with sleep, candida overgrowth and low energy levels, making your depression symptoms worse.
 (12)

 An investigation conducted at Baylor College of Medicine in Texas found that sugar consumption rates were correlated with the annual rate of major depression.
 (13) And a systematic review published by the American Public Health Association found that there is a significant relationship between unhealthy dietary patterns (such as eating a “Western diet” that’s made up of mostly processed foods) and poorer mental health in children and adolescents.
 (14) Diets that are high in refined sugars are actually harmful to your brain because they promote inflammation and oxidative stress.